-Harvest will occur late September/October depending on weather conditions at the time (if the plants senesce prior to this then harvesting will be brought forward).
+Harvest will occur late September-November depending on weather conditions at the time (if the plants senesce prior to this then harvesting will be brought forward).
 Harvesting will be by fork and hand to ensure removal of all GM material.
 The plot will be then left fallow, monitored for groundkeepers during the remainder of the year and sprayed with a systemic broadleaf herbicide.
-Any groundkeepers identified will be destroyed by herbicide treatment (e.g. glyphosate) or removed by hand and destroyed by autoclaving as described below.
-The monitoring of the plot for groundkeepers will be continued at monthly intervals by walking the trial site for a period of 2 years following the 4-year experiment in accordance with DEFRA guidance.
+Any groundkeepers identified will be destroyed by herbicide treatment (e.g. glyphosate) or removed by hand and destroyed as described above.
+The monitoring of the plot for groundkeepers will be continued at monthly intervals by walking the trial site for a period of 2 years following the 3-year experiment in accordance with DEFRA guidance.
 During this time the plot will be left fallow to enable easy identification and removal of groundkeepers.